CAD-BIM : Emily Griffith Technical College

 • The program is offered at our Branch Campus: 1205 Osage St, Denver, CO 80203

 • There is a Mandatory Orientation for this program.
-Click here to see specific orientation dates.

 • The program is delivered at a quick pace, without breaks between classes.
 The program is technically intense at times.
 A firm grasp of computer knowledge is required.